Sofya-Zats/Data-base-for-coffee-shops/README.md

 A data analysis project that includes
-1.creation of SQL data base with sales and customer data for international chain of coffee shops 2.data extaction from data base using PostgreSQL queries 3.transformation of sales data using Python Pandas library 4.two dynamic dashboards in Tableau: sales comparison between regions and performance comparison between products.
+1.creation of SQL data base with sales and customer data for international chain of coffee shops 2.data extaction from data base using PostgreSQL queries and transformation of sales data using Python Pandas library 3.two dynamic dashboards in Tableau: sales comparison between regions and performance comparison between products.
  These Dynamic dashboards allow managemnent easily track performance of the business over the years and comparecontribution of selected products